How to Reach Hampi

 Floral skirt and a view like this 😍 Hampi is full of spectacular monuments and such breathtaking views. 🌄 My Hampi guide will be up on the blog soon.
 Stay tuned for more updates. 💙 ✨ ✨ ✨ ✨ ✨ #Hampi #TravelBlog #TravelBlogger #TravelDiaries #Travelgram #Views #Skirt #Floral #Fashionista #FloralSkirt #Ootd #BohoJewelry #WhiteShirt #SilverJewelery #GoaBlogger #TheSpicyJourney #CanonIndia #Potd #Karnataka #India #IncredibleIndia #InstaGood #InstaDaily #TravelinLadies #DameTraveller #GirlsThatWander #SheIsNotLost #Travelling #WeAreTravelGirls #Wanderlust

 Approximately 4 km from Zenana Enclosure and 4.5 km from Vijaya Vittala temple lies the Malyavantha Raghunatha Temple.
 According to mythology, Rama and Lakshmana were looking for a shelter during the monsoon season.
 Rama aimed an arrow in the Malyavanta hill direction.
 Hence, Rama and Lakshmana stayed here till the monsoon rains are over, before they marched to Lanka along with the army of vanaras.
 The temple complex is typical of any temple in Hampi.
 Further along the temple, an archway leads towards a cliff of boulders from where you get a panoramic view of Hampi's open fields.
 This spot is perfect for taking pictures and idly enjoying the sunset.

-If you have just one day in Hampi, visit only the following:
+If you have just 1 day in Hampi, visit only the following Hampi attractions:

 - Virupaksha Temple